yesnik/linux-guides/logs.md

 6 - Informational: informational messages
 7 - Debug: debug-level messages

+### Logs example

+- To display boot and other kernel messages: `tail -f /var/log/messages`
+- To view users and their activities: `tail -f /var/log/messages`

 ## Rsyslog

 *Rsyslog* is a daemon that is capable of forwarding logs to remote servers.
 The configuration makes it possible to centralize log files.